 Of the two cameras under consideration, the Pentax 645Z features a medium format sensor and the Sony A7R III a full frame sensor.
 The sensor area in the A7R III is 40 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 0.79 and 1.0.
 The sensor in the 645Z has a native 4:3 aspect ratio, while the one in the A7R III offers a 3:2 aspect.

 With 51.1MP, the 645Z offers a higher resolution than the A7R III (42.2MP), but the 645Z nevertheless has larger individual pixels (pixel pitch of 5.30μm versus 4.52μm for the A7R III) due to its larger sensor.
-However, the A7R III is a somewhat more recent model (by 3 years and 6 months) than the 645Z, and its sensor might have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
+However, the A7R III is a much more recent model (by 3 years and 6 months) than the 645Z, and its sensor will have benefitted from technological advances during this time that further enhance the light gathering capacity of its pixels.
 Coming back to sensor resolution, it should be mentioned that neither of the two cameras has an anti-alias filter installed, so they are able to capture all the detail the sensor resolves.